RAF Cark: RAF Fighter Command

-RAF Training Command
+RAF Flying Training Command

-On March 17, 1942, RAF Cark was taken over by RAF Flying Training Command.
-On the same day, a new unit, the Staff Pilot Training Unit, was created under the command of No.25 Group with aircraft such as Hawker Hurricanes, Miles Martinets and latterly Supermarine Spitfires.
+On 17 March 1942, RAF Cark was taken over by RAF Flying Training Command.
+On the same day, a new unit, the Staff Pilot Training Unit, was created under the command of No. 25 Group with aircraft such as Hawker Hurricanes, Miles Martinets and latterly Supermarine Spitfires.
 Avro Ansons were also employed at the Station in addition to which a de Havilland Tiger Moth was operated as a communication aircraft between the RAF Cark and RAF Millom.
 RAF Cark was also used for Anti Aircraft gunnery training.

 Initially parented by RAF Millom, RAF Cark became a self reliant station during 1942.

 The remit of the Staff Pilot Training Unit was to train pilots in both day and night flying following which the pilots would be posted to Air Observer Schools.
 The Staff Pilot Training Unit left in November 1942, but returned the following March.
 In 1944 gliders of the requisitioned Lakes Gliding Club were moved from RAF Walney and formed No. 188 Gliding School, Air Training Corps.

 During its operational life RAF Cark played host to detachments from several squadrons on anti aircraft co-operational duties.